- The Solution to Burnout is Solidarity - September 22, 2022

 - Using Rituals to Survive Remote Learning - January 8, 2021

-June isn’t just the last month of school for most of us.
-It is also LGBT Pride Month.
+June isn’t just the last month of school for many of us.
+It is also Lesbian Gay Bisexual and Transgender Pride Month.
 While teachers know teaching about diverse histories, cultures and identities should never be relegated to one month, I still welcome Hispanic Heritage Month, Black History Month, Women’s History Month and Asian and Pacific American Heritage Month (and others) as opportunities to elevate stories that are sometimes otherwise marginalized.
 Why should LGBT Pride Month be any different?

 Still, many teachers and their administrators are even more wary of tackling issues related to gender identity and sexual orientation than they are of tackling race and racism.
 The primary concern seems to be that students, especially younger ones, might have difficult questions — some of them related to sexual anatomy and intercourse — that educators can’t or shouldn’t answer.